ls1intum/tease/docs/index.md

 The live collaboration feature updates all dynamic data in real-time between program managers.
 This dynamic data includes students locked to project teams, project team allocations, and constraints.

-To utilize this feature, users must be logged in to PROMPT for authentication.
+To prevent misuse of the collaboration server, users must first log in to PROMPT.
-The course iteration ID from PROMPT is used to match and synchronize different sessions.
+Once logged in, authentication to the collaboration server happens automatically.
+Currently this feature is available only for data imported from PROMPT.
+Data synchronizes only between the same course iteration.
+The imported course iteration appears in the navigation bar, with the live collaboration status displayed next to it.

 ![Live Collaboration](live-collaboration.gif)